 intimate property; plus all the advantages of a large palace hotel.

-With 154 rooms and suites,
+With 154 rooms

 spacious in any category (38 up to 420 sq.m), featuring super high